Trekking the Inca Trail

-Cuzco – Sacred Valley.
-Today we set off on our journey to the Sacred Valley.
-We stop at the Pisac market, a colourful marketplace filled with handicrafts, textiles as well as produce.
-There’s time to shop for souvenirs before we head to the remarkable Incan fortress and the citadel of Ollantaytambo with its giant Inca terraces built into a steep mountainside.
-The fortress was constructed to guard the entrance to this part of the valley and also protect it from possible invasions of tribes from the jungle lowlands.
+Cusco – Sacred Valley.
+This morning we travel to the Sacred Valley.
+En route we stop at the Pisac market, which is a colourful marketplace filled with handicrafts, textiles and produce.
+After shopping for souvenirs, we head to the remarkable Incan fortress and the citadel of Ollantaytambo with its giant Inca terraces built into a steep mountainside.
+The fortress was constructed to guard the entrance to this part of the valley and protect it from possible invasions of tribes from the jungle lowlands.

 Overnight: Sacred Valley | Breakfast